Space Syntax-guided Post-training for Residential Floor Plan Generation

-In our deep learning implementation, the transition parameters $(\boldsymbol{\mu}_{\theta}, \log \boldsymbol{\sigma}^{2}_{t})$ are explicitly returned by the core diffusion routine \texttt{p\_mean\_variance}.
-This architectural trait is critical, as these values are utilized not only for generating geometric samples but also for computing exact log-probabilities during policy-based reinforcement learning.
+The transition parameters $(\boldsymbol{\mu}_{\theta}, \log \boldsymbol{\sigma}^{2}_{t})$ are computed and exposed by the diffusion reverse kernel at each step, making it possible to evaluate exact log-probabilities under the current policy during PPO optimization.

-\paragraph{(B) Knowledge Module (The Space-Syntax Oracle)} Given the final generated layout $\mathbf{x}_0$, the knowledge module serves as an automated architectural judge.
-The oracle renders the vectorized plan into an RPLAN-style 4-channel semantic instance mask, builds the corresponding rectangle-space graph, calculates integration scores (global HH or local closeness), and aggregates them into comprehensive plan-level and type-level statistics.
-These statistics, exported computationally as CSV records, include definitive metrics such as \texttt{integration} and \texttt{public\_score}.
-Consequently, this oracle provides a highly stable, scalable, and architecture-informed supervision signal, enabling both hard data filtering (for SSPT-Iter) and continuous reward-based optimization (for SSPT-PPO).
+\paragraph{Knowledge Module (SSIO)} Given the final generated layout $\mathbf{x}_0$, the knowledge module serves as an automated architectural judge.
+SSIO renders the vectorized plan into an RPLAN-style 4-channel semantic instance mask, builds the corresponding rectangle-space graph, calculates integration scores (global HH or local closeness), and aggregates them into comprehensive plan-level and type-level statistics, including graph-level integration $I_G$ and public-space dominance $D_{\mathrm{pub}}$.
+SSIO thus provides a deterministic, reproducible supervision signal that supports both hard data filtering in SSPT-Iter and continuous reward-based optimization in SSPT-PPO.

-The pivotal design choice within the SSPT paradigm is that the profound architectural prior is reliably encoded as a \textit{measurement} rather than a differentiable proxy loss.
-By shifting the burden of constraint satisfaction to \textit{post-training} procedures that handle non-differentiable rewards, SSPT guarantees compatibility with existing state-of-the-art pre-trained generators, allowing controlled, domain-specific refinement without requiring the redesign of the complex diffusion backbone.
+A key property of this design is that the architectural prior is encoded as a deterministic measurement rather than a differentiable proxy loss.
+This allows SSPT to remain compatible with existing pre-trained generators without modifying the generative backbone.